zom102/zom102/README.md

 I believe:
 - AI is a **tool**, not a goal
 - Architecture quality defines product longevity
-- Great products are born from strong engineering foundations
+- Strong engineering beats quick hacks

 ---